Planet-KIM/LaBranchoR/README.md

 ## References
 Paggi J.M., Bejerano, G. A sequence-based, deep learning model accurately predicts RNA splicing branchpoints. bioRxiv 185868 (2017).
 DOI:[10.1101/185868](http://www.biorxiv.org/content/early/2017/09/07/185868)

+## Contacts
+If having to run the model yourself would stop you from using LaBranchoR, please open an issue requesting the desired predictions or contact the authors via email.